SEO With WordPress Pt. 1: Stock Features

 With Permalinks: yourwebsite.com/sample-blog-post/

-The better your permalink looks, the more likely it can help with your search ranking.
+The better your permalink looks, the more it can help with your search ranking.
 Being able to edit an article’s permalink so you can plug in specific keywords into the URL can boost its chance to get ranked higher on Google’s search results.

 Google loves a good URL structure, especially when it’s got some good relevant keywords.